StoryMonster/NullProject/README.md

 # NullProject
-This project is to do some tests.
+This is a respository to save some of my idea code.